VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 veritysetup --data-blocks=256 format <data_device> <hash_device>

-Calculates and stores verification data on hash_device for the first 256 blocks (of block-size).
-If hash_device does not exist, it is created (as file image).
+Calculates and stores verification data on hash_device for the first 256 blocks (of block size).
+If hash_device does not exist, it is created (as a file image).

 veritysetup format --root-hash-file <path> <data_device> <hash_device>

-Calculates and stores verification data on hash_device for the whole data_device, and store the root hash as hex-encoded text in <path>.
+Calculates and stores verification data on hash_device for the whole data_device, and stores the root hash as hex-encoded text in <path>.

 veritysetup --data-blocks=256 --hash-offset=1052672 format <device> <device>

 Verification data (hashes) is stored on the same device as data (starting at hash-offset).
-Hash-offset must be greater than number of blocks in data-area.
+Hash offset must be greater than the number of blocks in the data area.

 veritysetup --data-blocks=256 --hash-offset=1052672 create test-device <device> <device> <root_hash>